danjperron/GCrash/README.md

 GCrash
 ======

-  A small PIC12F1840   will be use to get  the acceleration data from the MPU6050 and transfer it via the bluetooth HC04 device.
+  A small PIC12F1840   will be used to get  the acceleration data from the MPU6050 and transfer it via the bluetooth HC04 device.

-  The transfer rate is 500 samples/sec  but could be increase to 1000 if you the baud rate is set from 115200 to 230400.
+  The transfer rate is 500 samples/sec  but could be increase to 1000 ifthe baud rate is set from 115200 to 230400.

   This is a sample program to demonstrate how to implement a small cpu to transfer data.